golang-leipzig/golang-leipzig.github.io/content/posts/second-meetup-wrapup.md

 can still offer a clean form of inter-thread communication.

-3. Staying on the topic of concurrency, we reviewed a classic, concurrent producer-consumer problem.
+3. Staying on the topic of concurrency, we reviewed a classic, concurrent producer-consumer problem, translated into Go by [Michael](https://github.com/panzerdev).
 In less than [150 lines of code](https://gist.github.com/panzerdev/cf8278b346770814088c006643f9bfd1) is it possible to write an auto-scaling worker-pool with retries that is using Redis as backing store.
 An alternative to spawning goroutines for every task is to feed a fixed number of workers through a channel (where work is distributed round-robin to workers).
 Both designs work, but we were unsure about some performance implications - we'll briefly report on new findings at the next meetup.

 Apart from these topics, Go and cloud native topics offer plenty of room for
 discussions: the field is moving fast, while a popular implementation language